-We made capital expenditures of RMB127.5 million, RMB569.1 million and RMB417.9 million (US\$61.3 million) in 2006, 2007 and 2008, respectively, representing 15.2%, 32.6% and 13.1% of our total revenues, respectively.
-Our capital expenditures were used primarily to purchase servers, network equipment and other computer hardware for our business, the acquisition of the land use right and the construction for our new corporate headquarters.
+We made capital expenditures of RMB569.1 million, RMB417.9 million and RMB399.3 million (US\$58.5 million) in 2007, 2008 and 2009, respectively, representing 32.6%, 13.1% and 9.0% of our total revenues, respectively.
+In January 2010, we entered into an agreement with Rakuten, Inc., the largest e-commerce website in Japan, to form a joint venture to build a business-to-business-to-consumer (B2B2C) online shopping mall for Chinese Internet users.
+Under the agreement, we will invest RMB64.5 million into the joint venture in 2010.
+Our capital expenditures were used primarily to purchase servers, network equipment and other computer hardware for our business, the acquisition of the land use right and the construction for our new corporate headquarters, Baidu Campus.
 We funded our capital expenditures primarily with net cash flow from operating activities.

-In late 2005, we entered into an agreement to acquire the land use right in Beijing to build our new corporate headquarters with a floor space of approximately 44,000 square meters.
-The floor space was increased to 59,000 square meters in 2006.
+In late 2005, we entered into an agreement to acquire the land use right in Beijing to build our new corporate headquarters.
 We made a total payment of RMB97.6 million for the land use right.
-We have obtained necessary governmental approvals for the proposed development and use of the land, and our new office building is currently under construction.
-Our capital expenditures in connection with construction of our office building were RMB102.1 million in 2007 and RMB172.3 million (US\$25.3 million) in 2008, excluding the above-mentioned payment for land use right.
+The construction and renovation of our new corporate headquarters were completed in 2009, and we moved into the new building in November 2009.
+Our capital expenditures in connection with the construction of our new office building were RMB102.1 million in 2007, RMB172.3 million in 2008 and RMB209.2 million (US\$30.6 million) in 2009, excluding the above-mentioned payment for land use right.
 Our capital expenditures may increase substantially in the near term as our business continues to grow and as we expand and improve our network infrastructure.